๐Ÿ”๏ธ South Dakota Eviction Notice Laws

 Rent Was Paid

 If the tenant can show rent was paid or properly tendered within the 3-day period, the non-payment eviction fails.
 Maintain a detailed rent ledger and always provide written receipts.
-Never accept partial payment without a written agreement reserving your right to proceed with eviction for the balance.
+Never accept partial payment without a written agreement reserving your right to proceed for the balance.

 ๐Ÿ”ง